kdl-org/kdl/XML-IN-KDL.md

 * Elements, which have an element name, zero or more attribute, and zero or more children.
 These are encoded directly as KDL nodes, using the nodename, properties, and children nodes.
 * Raw text.
 In "pure" XML dialects, where raw text only appears as the sole child of an element (never mixed with other elements as siblings), this is generally encoded as a final string argument in a KDL node; in "mixed" XML dialects, it can be encoded as a special KDL node with the name `-`.
-* Comments.
-These are encoded as KDL nodes with the name `!`.
+* Comments are encoded as KDL block comments.
+(Or as an actual node type, for some use-cases.)
 * Processing Instructions.
 These are encoded similarly to elements if their contents are sufficiently structured, with a `?` in front of their node name.
 If they're not sufficiently structured, their contents are just strings.
 * Doctypes.
 These are encoded like unstructured PIs, just with the node name `!doctype`.